Rasbandit/JS-Toy-Problems/README.md

 ## Broken Problems

-Every one of these problems do not work.
+Every one of these problems is "finished" but does not work.
 With each one you can solve it by only modifying existing lines (make sure to communicate this to the students), there is no need to write more lines of code.
-The purpose of this is to teach the students how to become good trouble shooters and develop debugging skills/mindset.
+The purpose of this is to teach the students how to troubleshoot and develop debugging skills/mindset.
 A trouble shooting mindset is more like a way of life than just a coding idea.
 These troubleshooting steps are universal and apply to any subject.

-I recommend leaving these steps on some kind of 'note' software so it can always be visible and on top of your coding window, and you can write down your thoughts as you go along.
-This also help students see all the steps instead of trying to keep it in their heads.

 Typically the process starts at the Observation step.
 You may observe, "my code does not work" and that is a viable and helpful observation.
 From there you need to ask questions.
 Questions like, what does this line really do?
-One of the hardest things to question is your own assumptions, and even harder is realizing you are making assumptions.
+One of the hardest things to do is learning to question your own assumptions, and even harder is realizing you are making assumptions.
 The goal from here is to get confirmations of your assumptions but performing experiments that will give you hard evidence to either prove or disprove your theories.

+#### IMPORTANT
+If all you do for these problems is solve the problems you will finish in about 5 minutes.
+But that is not the point of the problem.
+It is to teach the students how to perform tests.
+You should make it clear to the students that you don't want fixes, you want theorys, and how to we can test those theories.

 1. Observation